Jarcionek/Factorio-Zooming-Reinvented/README.md

 * change how far you can zoom out (and still see the world)
 * change how aggressive the zooming is (equivalent to changing mouse wheel sensitivity)
-* change at what position and zoom level the map opens
+* re-open a map at the location where it was closed
 * zoom in or out instantly with a single key stroke (or mouse wheel move)

 See homepage/mod portal/readme for a full explanation of how this mod works.
 Please report any bugs and usability issues you find to help make this mod better - your feedback is much appreciated.